oknet/atsinternals/CH03-IOCoreSSL/CH03S01-Basic-NPN-and-ALPN.en.md

 ## TLS-NPN extension

-The detailed flow for a full SSL handshake with NPN is as follows.
-Please refer to [RFC 5246 Section 7.3](https://tools.ietf.org/html/rfc5246#section-7.3)
+A full handshake with `EncryptedExtensions` has the following flow (contrast with [RFC 5246 Section 7.3](https://tools.ietf.org/html/rfc5246#section-7.3))

 ```
 Client                                               Server